Maxim-Mazurok/mobline-ui/README.md

 #TODOs:
+- WS-related:
     - [ ] Detect online/offline to reconnect the websocket - [example](https://github.com/jsmanifest/ws-online-sync)
     - [ ] Reconnect to WS on disconnect
+    - [ ] Check that WS is opened before sending anything to it (probably create a queue)
+- Optimizations:
     - [ ] Don't send request to get followers when no competitor is selected
     - [ ] Don't reload competitors when navigation to dashboard, instead, show current and sync them on the background
     - [ ] Create pagination for Follower insights (using `react-infinite-scroller`)
-- [ ] Check that WS is opened before sending anything to it (probably create a queue)
-- [ ] Handle private competitor profile

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).